rurban/ctl/docs/index.md

 ### Differences to the STL

+Our iterators are currently not as generic as the STL ones.
+We can only loop over the same container type and call the container-specific function.
+E.g. we cannot insert a vector into a deque of the same type.
+We will need to add a small vtable to iterators for the ref, next and done functions.

-Safer fat iterators with end range.
+But our iterators are safe and fat with an end range.
 We work towards C++20 ranges (single arg iterator), not begin/end pairs.
 Not as safe as glouw/ctl iterators, but also not as slow.
-We need 2 assignments (currently. will be fixed), the STL needs one assignment, glouw/ctl needs three assignments. glouw/ctl is safe for destructive operations (i.e. insert, erase) in a foreach loop, we and the STL is not.
+We need 2 assignments (currently. will be fixed), the STL needs one assignment, glouw/ctl needs three assignments. glouw/ctl is safe for destructive operations (i.e. insert, erase) in a foreach loop, we and the STL are not.

 STL multiset and multimap variants will not be implemented because similar behaviour can be implemented as an amalgamation of a `set` and `list`.